Physical Therapy vs Surgery

 Medication simply masks the pain for a short time and does not address the underlying cause of what’s causing the pain.
 In addition, medication is also expensive and can be addictive with long term use.

-Instead of using medication to mask the pain, why not address the reason why you have pain to begin with physical therapy?
+Instead of using medication to mask the pain, why not address the reason why you have pain in the first place – with physical therapy?